RSVP Abridgment of Boundless Reason

 · ·

 In THE REPUBLIC, Plato tried to solve both problems by using the metaphor of governing city-states well for governing our minds well.
 His program for governing city-states well called for an idealistic system for breeding, educating, and empowering people capable of governing city-states well.
 In his last and longest dialogue, LAWS, he explored more pragmatic means of governing city-states well.
 His most famous student, Aristotle, furthered this more pragmatic approach to living well by separating first principles from beliefs based on first principles (metaphysics from physics) and by professing rules of logic.
 As we have seen throughout this work, a major problem with this reductionist approach to believing well is that it tends to blind us to better problems to solve.
-The science of deciding well put forth in this work addresses this bounds-blindness problem.
+The self-referential science of deciding well put forth in this work addresses this bounds-blindness problem.

 · · · ·